rguilcas/coldpulse/README.md

- This package allows you to detect accurateley individual cold pulses events in a time series over several depths.
+This package allows you to accurateley detect individual cold pulses events in a time series over several depths.

+## Before starting
+### Input files
+Before getting into the algorithm, you will need to prepare input files that will be used.
-Several csv input files are necessary to make the algorithm work, you should get them ready before getting to the algorithm itself.
-They should fit the folowing criteria:
+Several (two or more) csv input files are necessary to make the algorithm work They should fit the folowing criteria:
 - The files should show data from the same location
 - The files should show data from different depth levels